-The word endorsemonial does not exist – I just made it up and its a playful word combination of endorsement and testimonial.
+The term endorsemonial does not exist – I just made it up and it’s a playful word combination of endorsement and testimonial.

 Depending on the alphanumERIC base one chooses, the name ERIC results in the number total of either 6, 7 or 8: